Replacing an IP switch

 Install the new switch.

-Cable the new switch first (including the ISLs) according to the steps in the Cabling the IP switches section in the MetroCluster IP Installation and Configuration Guide.
+Cable the new switch first (including the ISLs) according to the steps in the Cabling the IP switches section in the MetroCluster IP installation and configuration.

 Power up the switch or switches.